bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders-with-inverse-autoregressive-flows.rst

    "CIFAR10-VAE+IAF", 1815.07, 1823.05, 1786.24

 Table 1 shows the results of the experiments on both datasets.
-As you can see the IAF layers seems to do a bit of improvement on MNIST taking the testing loss down from :math:`72.3` to :math:`70.9`, while there's barely an improvement on the output loss.
+As you can see the IAF layers seems to do a bit of improvement on MNIST taking the validation loss down from :math:`72.3` to :math:`70.9`, while there's barely an improvement on the test output loss.
 This didn't really have any affect on the generated images, which qualitatively showed no difference.
-The IAF layers improved a bit but it didn't seem to do too much.
+The IAF layers seemed improve the MNIST numbers a bit but only marginally.

 The CIFAR10 results seemed to get worse on validation/test sets.
 One thing that I did notice is that adding more IAF layers requires more training (there are many more parameters) and also you need some "tricks" in order to properly train it.
 This is likely due to the long chain of dense layers that make up the IAF transforms, similar to troubles you might have in an LSTM.
+So it's quite possible that the IAF layers could be slightly beneficial but I just didn't train it quite right.

 My overall conclusion is that IAF didn't seem to have a huge affect on the resulting output (at least on its own).
 I was hoping that it would help VAEs